-(a) A layoff of employees shall be made on the basis of seniority, based on an integrated seniority list of all hours paid since date of last hire.
+(a) A layoff of employees within the RN or RPN classification shall be made on the basis of seniority, based on an integrated seniority list of all hours paid since date of last hire.
 It is understood and agreed that through the bumping procedure the first to be laid off are probationary employees followed by those who work casual part-time shifts.
 No agency or new hires will be used when there is an employee on layoff provided that the employees on layoff will meet the staffing requirements of the Home.